Karl Loewenstein: Constitutional theory

-In 1958 Loewenstein published his book on Constitutional Theory (Verfassungslehre), which was reprinted several times.
+In 1957 Loewenstein published his book on Political Power and the Governmental Process (retitled Verfassungslehre in a later translation into German), which was reprinted several times.
 Loewenstein categorized constitutions according to their impact on the rule of law.
 He distinguished between three types of constitutions.
 A normative constitution is fully effective, the political system is compliant with the provisions of the constitution and politicians are bound by law.
 A nominal constitution is not fully effective as practical implementation of constitutional provisions is hindered by political and economic power structures or because laws are generally not faithfully applied.
 Loewenstein categorized constitutions that reflect a political vision but had no impact on the rule of law as semantic.
 He maintained that countries in the Western bloc typically had normative constitutions.
 He theorized that states with colonial or feudal social structure are most likely to have a nominal constitution.
+He wrote a book on Max Weber's political ideas and examined their relevance to the then-present of 1966.